7 Mental Health Tips for Social Media Managers

-“I prepare for engaging online by acknowledging the potential for harm, taking a moment to ground and centre myself and keeping my time online to a minimum.
+“I prepare for engaging online by acknowledging the potential for harm, taking a moment to ground and center myself, and keeping my time online to a minimum.
 Get in, do your work, get out,” explains self-care advocate Rachel Ricketts.

-Tip #3: Monitor Your Screen Time and Set Limits
+Social Media Mental Health Tip #2: Monitor Your Screen Time and Set Limits

-And I’m sure any social media manager will agree, that number could easily be quadrupled if you work in the social media industry.
+And I’m sure any social media manager will agree, that number could easily be doubled if you work in the social media industry.

 If you feel like social media is starting to affect your mental health, and controlling the content of your social media feeds isn’t enough, you might want to try limiting the amount of time you spend on social media.